lanl-ansi/PowerModelsGMD.jl/README.md

 ## Function Reference
 <!--
-1) check that the test datasets correspond to those used in the test cases
+1) check that the test datasets correspond to those used in the test cases -->
-2) review and poitentially rework descriptions
--->

-### GIC
+### GIC DC

-This solves for the quasi-dc voltage and currents on a system `run_gmd("test/data/b4gic.m", solver)`
+Solves for steady-state dc currents on lines resulting from induced dc voltages on lines.
+`run_gmd("test/data/b4gic.m", solver)`

-For large systems of greater than 10,000 buses consider using the Lehtinen-Pirjola (LP) form which uses a matrix solve instead of an optimizer.
+For large systems (greater than 10,000 buses), the Lehtinen-Pirjola (LP) method may be used that relies on a matrix solve instead of an optimizer.
-This is called by omitting the solver parameter `run_gmd("test/data/b4gic.m")`
+This may called by omitting the solver parameter `run_gmd("test/data/b4gic.m")`

 To save branch currents in addition to bus voltages